u-boot/u-boot/doc/develop/uefi/u-boot_on_efi.rst

 you may want to reconsider.
 However, much of the code is generic so could be ported.

-U-Boot supports running as an EFI application for 32-bit EFI only.
-This is not very useful since only a serial port is provided.
-You can look around at memory and type 'help' but that is about it.
+U-Boot supports running as an EFI application for both 32- and 64-bit EFI.

-More usefully, U-Boot supports building itself as a payload for either 32-bit or 64-bit EFI.
+U-Boot supports building itself as a payload for either 32-bit or 64-bit EFI.
 U-Boot is packaged up and loaded in its entirety by EFI.
 Once started, U-Boot changes to 32-bit mode (currently) and takes over the machine.
 You can use devices, boot a kernel, etc.

 Build Instructions